Pushing the Frontier on Approximate EFX Allocations: Preliminaries

 Here we should discuss two small conventions, made for the sake of readability.
 First, the full information about the instance is available to all of our subroutines and algorithms.
 Nevertheless, we only include the ``necessary'' arguments as input, e.g., we write $\ACR(\X,\tilde{G})$ rather than \ACR$(N, (v_i)_{i\in N}, \allowbreak \X,\tilde{G}(\X), M)$.
 Secondly, whenever one of the envy graph variants is used in any subroutine or algorithm, it is assumed that it is up to date.
 That is, every time the allocations change, the relevant envy graphs are ``quietly'' updated, although we have opted not to add these extra steps to our already lengthy pseudocode descriptions.
 In general, tie-breaking is not important for the properties of our subroutines and algorithms, so we assume that any tie-breaking is always done lexicographically.

 \SetAlgorithmName{SUBROUTINE}{Subroutine}

-In our case, the graph $\tilde{G}$ in Subroutines~\ref{alg:cycle-resolution} and \ref{alg:all-cycles-resolution} can be any of the envy graph $G$, the reduced envy graph $\Gr$, or the enhanced envy graph $\Ge$.
-It is well-known that the \ACR subroutine terminates in polynomial time: we add a short proof here for completeness.
+In our case, the graph $\tilde{G}$ in Subroutines~\ref{alg:cycle-resolution} and \ref{alg:all-cycles-resolution} can be any of the envy graph $G$, the reduced envy graph $\Gr$, or the enhanced envy graph $\Ge$, {although we never call Subroutine \ref{alg:all-cycles-resolution} on the enhanced envy graph $\Ge$}.
+It is well-known that the \ACR subroutine terminates in polynomial time {in the case of a standard envy graph $G$}; we add a short proof here {for $G$ and $\Gr$} for completeness.